 8 cups of confectioners sugar

-- In a medium bowl, add cold water and gelatine.
+- In a medium bowl, add cold water and gelatin.
 Let it sit until the mixture becomes thick.
 Transfer the mixture to a double boiler and place over medium heat until it is dissolved.

 - Add the glycerin and glucose and mix well.
 Still in the shortening or butter and as soon as it is completely melted, remove the boiler from the heat.
 Add the vanilla extract and mix, allowing the mixture to cool a bit to a lukewarm temperature.